sarathins/Project-/README.md

 #### Key Features:
 * Utilization of K-Means clustering for stock grouping.
 * Portfolio construction based on either maximum Sharpe ratio or equal weights.
+* Also tried the HRP method it gave higher edge compare to MVO
 * Comparative analysis of portfolio performance against the Nifty index.

 #### How to Use: